Friday, August 8, 2008

 Along the way...Banyuls-sur-Mer

-Banyuls-sur-Mer is a village close to Cerbere and seems like a happier people kind of place with shops, winery stores, etc. that are open for business.
+Banyuls-sur-Mer is a village near Cerbere and seems like a happier, people-friendly place with shops, winery stores, and other businesses open.

 Narrow road into the country side takes us to a small but fantastic sculpture museum of Aristide Maillol.

-Narrow road into the country side takes us to a small but fantastic
+A narrow road into the countryside takes us to a small but fantastic

 Quiet and definitely no tour buses at the Musee Maillol.